 Statutory benefits cover three things:

-- Treatment and care — GP visits, physio, psychology, imaging, specialists, medications — all paid direct by the insurer to the provider, not via reimbursement.
+- Treatment and care — GP visits, physio, psychology, imaging, specialists, medications — paid direct to the provider, not reimbursed from your pocket.

-- Domestic assistance and attendant care — if your injury stops you doing basic tasks at home, paid care can be approved.
+- Help at home — if your injury stops you doing basic things around the house, paid help can be approved.

 Half two: damages (common-law claim)

 Damages is the traditional lump-sum side of the claim.
-You can pursue damages if you're not wholly or mostly at fault (i.e. less than 61% at fault) and, for most claims, your injury is classed as non-threshold — meaning something more serious than minor soft-tissue or minor psychological injury.
+You can pursue damages if you're not mostly at fault, and, for most claims, your injury is classed as non-threshold — meaning something more serious than minor soft-tissue or minor psychological injury.
 (More on threshold in our threshold injury article.)

 Damages can cover pain and suffering, future economic loss (wages you'd otherwise have earned), and future care.
 It's typically settled once your injury has stabilised, often 18–36 months post-accident.
-Damages settlements are one-off payments, not ongoing — statutory benefits stop at 52 weeks; damages sit separately as a lump sum where you're eligible.
+Damages settlements are one-off payments, not ongoing — statutory benefits run for a good while, then stop; damages sit separately as a lump sum where you're eligible.

 How a CTP claim is lodged

-The formal mechanism is a CTP Personal Injury Claim Form, lodged with the insurer of the at-fault vehicle (or, if you can't identify the at-fault driver, with the Nominal Defendant Scheme run by SIRA).
+The formal mechanism is a CTP Personal Injury Claim Form, lodged with the insurer of the at-fault vehicle (or, if you can't identify the at-fault driver, with the Nominal Defendant Scheme).
 The form asks about the accident, the injury, pre-accident earnings, and treatment so far.

-The insurer then has statutory timeframes under MAIA 2017 to accept or deny the claim.
+The insurer then has statutory timeframes to accept or deny the claim.
 If accepted, weekly payments and treatment approvals start flowing.
 If denied, the claim can be reviewed internally and then externally through the Personal Injury Commission.

 Fault and CTP — what actually matters